 If you have a houseplant for a long time and you do not re-pot it, then it becomes bound to that pot.
 In optimum conditions (if the plant is not slow-growing), plants outgrow the pot within a year or two.

-Many of us plant the plants and forget about them.
-Underwatering is one of the consequences of it.
-Ignoring plants is the reason why most people kill indoor plants.
-Not looking at plants suffering from pests or diseases, missing to prune, no regular fertilization.
+Not looking at plants suffering from pests or diseases, missing to prune, and no regular fertilization.
 All this must be avoided!